Baines, Gary Andrew Interview

 So where was it actually published?
 Was it offshore or in New Zealand?

-Gone back to the community …
+It’s gone back in the community …

-Went to the community, you name it, just … the community got the whole lot, so …
+The community got the whole lot, so …

 And you know that you cannot get a copy of that book?